SEND (Special Educational Needs Disability) Provision

 This year, our school is continuing to buy in extra sessions of Speech and Language Therapy from East London NHS Foundation Trust.

-We currently have two Speech and Language Therapists, in school every Tuesdays and Wednesdays.
-They work extensively with pupils, Teaching Assistants and parents providing 1:1 sessions, observing pupils, assessment, providing training and feedback to staff and parents.
+We currently have one Speech and Language Therapist in school every Tuesday.
+She works extensively with pupils, Teaching Assistants and parents providing 1:1 sessions, observing pupils, assessment, providing training and feedback to staff and parents.

 If you have concerns about your child’s speech, language or communication, we will be happy to meet with you to discuss these concerns.
 If there is a need to work one-to-one with your child or to carry out further assessment, you will receive a letter to request your permission and to invite you into school for a meeting.